ktorio/ktor-documentation/topics/connection-pooling-caching.md

 {src="snippets/tutorial-website-interactive-persistence-advanced/src/main/resources/application.conf" include-lines="11,15-16"}

 This property specifies the path to a file used to store the cache data.
-We'll use it later to configure a `DAOFacade` implementation for working with the cache.
+We'll use it later to configure a `DAOFacade` implementation for working with a cache.

 ### Implement caching {id="implement-caching"}